 - Over half said their doctor’s office does not help with insurance appeals and other money matters related to their HIV care.

-Concerns about long-term impact of HIV symptoms and treatment
+Concerns about long-term impact

 Living with HIV brings specific concerns for those living with the chronic condition.
 Nearly 2 out of 3 people worry about the long-term symptoms of HIV and long-term side effects of treatment.